GamesROB/documentation/PrivacyPolicy.md

 - Language Preference

   To make the bot accessible for people all around the world with different lingual preferences we support a number of language translations submitted by our community that you can use as an alternative to the default language, American English.
-This is stored in the same format as it is set, with a two letter language code and two letter country code separated by an underscore.
+If this is set we obviously store it.

 - Virtual Currency

   Our Services have an Economy function that is by default called 'Tokens'.
 We store the amount of tokens you currently have as well as the 'transactions' made which is a log of how, when, and how much currency was gained or lost.

   We also have a separate currency called 'Candies' which is exclusive to the Halloween event that we run every year.
 Candies are simply stored simply as a number with no associated transaction logs.
 For Patrons, we have a weekly token bonus which stores the last time you collected your weekly bonus.

 - Upvote Rewards